nim-lang/Nim/doc/manual.rst

 A Nim `program`:idx: consists of one or more text `source files`:idx: containing Nim code.
 It is processed by a Nim `compiler`:idx: into an `executable`:idx:.
 The nature of this executable depends on the compiler implementation; it may, for example, be a native binary or JavaScript source code.
-A Nim program can contain Nim code that will be executed at `compile time`:idx:, such as constant expressions, macro definitions, and Nim procedures used by macro definitions.
+In addition to the code that is compiled into the executable and executed at `runtime`:idx:, a Nim program can contain Nim code that will be executed at `compile time`:idx:.
-Typically, the bulk of a Nim program's code is compiled into the executable and executed at `runtime`:idx:.
-Only a subset of the Nim language is supported at compile time, but it is a substantial subset.
-See `Restrictions on Compile-Time Execution <restrictions-on-compile-time-execution>`_ for details.
+This can include constant expressions, macro definitions, and Nim procedures used by macro definitions.
+Most of the Nim language is supported at compile time, but there are some restrictions -- see `Restrictions on Compile-Time Execution <restrictions-on-compile-time-execution>`_ for details.

 The compiler parses Nim source code into an internal data structure called the `abstract syntax tree`:idx: (`AST`:idx).
 Then, before executing the code or processing it into the executable, it transforms the AST through `semantic analysis`:idx:.
-This adds considerable semantic information to the AST, such as expression types, identifier meanings, and in some cases expression values.
+This adds semantic information such as expression types, identifier meanings, and in some cases expression values.
 An error detected during semantic analysis is called a `static error`:idx:.
-Errors mentioned in this manual are static errors when not otherwise specified.
+Errors described in this manual are static errors when not otherwise specified.

 An error detected during code execution (whether at compile time or at runtime) is a `checked execution error`:idx:.
 The method for reporting such errors is via